cosmicBboy/themis-ml/doc/source/index.rst

 people.

-However, there are many other ways to define and operationalize fairness, and the purpose of **themis-ml** is to attempt to provide an interface use formalized definitions of fairness and discrimination in the machine learning and statistics literature.
-Check out this
+However, there are many other ways to define and operationalize fairness, and the purpose of **themis-ml** is to attempt to provide an interface that gives users with access to formalized definitions of fairness and discrimination described in the  the machine learning and statistics literature.
+Check out this `paper <https://github.com/cosmicBboy/themis-ml/blob/master/paper/main.pdf>`_ for more details.
-`paper <https://github.com/cosmicBboy/themis-ml/blob/master/paper/main.pdf>`_
-for more details.